Welcome back to the Rush Limbaugh Program here on the EIB Network.

 Exactly.

-I went through all that, and and uh as far as I'm concerned, Assad, that's exactly the way it should be.
+And as far as I'm concerned, Assad, that's exactly the way it should be.

-We got plenty of those uh uh homegrown.
+We've got plenty of those homegrown.

-And so the the idea that uh people who have come here illegally, and many of them working, but many of them not working, they're filling up our jails, they're filling up the I mean it's uh craziness here in California.
+And so the idea that people who have come here illegally, and many of them working, but many of them not working, they're filling up our jails.

-Uh this this idea that they would jump the line and get special privileges.
+This idea that they would jump the line and get special privileges.

-But if you're legally in the country, you only have two years and you gotta have all these restrictions and you've got to pay all these fines and you gotta have duals.
+Do you know that if you can prove you're here January 1, 2007, you get this probationary Z visa, but if you're legally in the country, you only have two years and you've got to have all these restrictions and you've got to pay all these fines and you've got to have deals.

 We have made it harder to be legal than illegal.

-We have favored illegal over legal, and we're reaping the whirlwind here.
+We have favored illegal over legal and we're reaping the whirlwind here.

 This bill does not correct that.